 Basic physical concepts are reviewed, and then the book covers thermodynamics, surface analysis, and upper analysis.
 There is a thorough overview of weather systems, including their thermal structure, dynamics, and effects.
 Special problems such as thunderstorms, winter weather, and tropical weather are treated in detail.
 The margins are filled with forecasting facts, hard-hitting quotes, educational stories, and even a few fun weather jokes.
 With added emphasis on analysis, visualization, and awareness of model limitations, readers learn to use tools properly and are always a step ahead.

-Weather Analysis & Forecasting Handbook is the perfect companion to our other major title, Weather Map Handbook Handbook, and to the meteorologist's desk reference Weather Forecasting Red Book.
+Weather Analysis & Forecasting Handbook is the perfect companion to our other title, Weather Map Handbook Handbook, and our meteorologist's desk reference Weather Forecasting Red Book.
 It replaces the Weather Forecasting Handbook, though we will continue to make the former title available to those who want to collect it.

 About the author